-"The Messenger of Health" entered its eighteenth year of publication during 1955, and almost 15,000 copies were distributed, literally, all over the world.
-Eighteen years have seen many changes in the magazine-different editorial offices, different styles of printing and different formats-but always the main theme has been adhered to, that of distributing-the latest information on tuberculosis control to our patients-1955 was no exception.
+"The Messenger of Health" entered its eighteenth year of publication during 1955, and lost 15,000 copies were distributed, literally, all over the world.
+Eighteen years have seen by changes in the magazine-different editorial offices, different styles of printing and erent formats-but always the main theme has been adhered to, that of distributing the est information on tuberculosis control to our patients-1955 was no exception.